WilsonPercival/WilsonPercival/Main.js bug/main.js_bug_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Create a new project.
-2. Импортируйте любой скрипт в папку "Scripts".
+2. Import any script to the folder "Scripts".
-3. Добавьте новый скрипт.
+3. Add a new script.

 ![bug](https://user-images.githubusercontent.com/91274932/146197298-e84116d2-d601-47ad-8844-895fe81f7592.gif)

 ## Observed result

-main.js не добавится.
+main.js isn't create.

 ## Expected result

-main.js добавится.
+main.js is created.

 ## More details